 Welcome to Greek Life at The University of Mississippi!
-If you are reading this information guide, your son or daughter may be considering joining one of Ole Miss’ 31 national fraternities and sororities.
-That consists of three different councils IFC, NPC, and NPHC.
+If you are reading this information guide, your son or daughter may be considering joining one of 34 inter/national fraternities and sororities at the University of Mississippi.
+Fraternity & sorority life consists of three different councils IFC, NPC, and NPHC.
 What is a Greek letter organization?
 How much does it cost to be a member?
 What are letters of recommendation?
 Are some of the common questions we get from parents.

 Some parents are familiar with Greek Life and are even members of Greek organizations themselves.
-But for many of you, the process of Formal Recruitment (or “Rush”) for IFC and NPC and Intake for NPHC can be pretty foreign .
-I would like for you to think of me as a resource for any questions or concerns that may arise.
-We have compiled some information here to serve as an introductory guide for parents so that you may better understand the Recruitment process.
+But for many of you, the process of formal recruitment for IFC and NPC and Intake for NPHC can be pretty foreign .
+Greek Affairs is your resource for any questions or concerns that may arise.
+We have compiled some information here to serve as an introductory guide for parents so that you may better understand the Intake & recruitment process.

-You may have questions or concerns that are not addressed here.
-If that is the case, please feel free to contact me at (662) 915-7247 or e-mail me at firstname.lastname@example.org.
-Or, if you are planning a visit to campus, please drop by my office, room 422 in the Student Union.
-Visiting with the parents of perspective Greek students is one of the most rewarding aspects of my job!
+You may have questions or concerns not addressed here.
+If that is the case, please feel free to contact Greek Affairs at UMSGreeks@olemiss.edu or (662) 915-7247.
+Or, if you are planning a visit to campus, please drop by our office, room 422 in the Student Union.

 Greek letter organizations at American colleges and universities are commonly referred to as fraternities for men and sororities for women.
 Since the founding on the first college fraternity in 1776 and the first sorority in 1851, these organizations have thrived and multiplied into hundreds of national organizations while making a positive and tremendous impact on the service and social structure of higher education systems throughout the United States and Canada.